Tessa Wheeler

-Tessa Wheeler FSA (née Verney; 27 March 1893 – 15 April 1936) was an archaeologist who made a significant contribution to excavation techniques and contributed to the setting up of major British archaeological institutions after the Second World War.
+Tessa Wheeler FSA (née Verney; 27 March 1893 – 15 April 1936) was a South Africa-born English archaeologist who made significant contributions to techniques used in archaeological excavation and contributed to the setting up of major British archaeological institutions after the Second World War.

 Owing to the gender politics of the era, she remains best known as the wife and professional partner of Mortimer Wheeler.
 They collaborated on major excavations in Wales and England (including Segontium, Caerleon, and Verulamium) and their investigation of Maiden Castle, Dorset had been ongoing for two years when she died unexpectedly from complications following a minor operation.

 Early and private life

 Tessa Verney was born in Johannesburg, the daughter of John Verney, a doctor, and Annie Booth Kilburn.
 She had an elder half-brother from her mother's first marriage.
-The family moved to Lewisham, south London, with her mother's third husband, a chemist.
+The family moved to Lewisham, south London, with her mother's third husband.
 She was educated at Addey and Stanhope School in Deptford, and read history at University College London from 1911 to 1914.
 She met her future husband Mortimer Wheeler in 1912, and they were married in May 1914.
 He served in the artillery in the First World War, initially as an instructor in the University of London Officers' Training Corps, and later at other places in Scotland and England.
 She accompanied Mortimer on his postings until he was sent to France in 1917.
 Their only child, Michael Mortimer Wheeler, was born in January 1915.
 He became a barrister and judge.